Writing-for-me/test/otherthing.md

 popularity in contemporary China, which implicitly supports Fan's thesis, which is deployed in a complex rhetorical argument: 'in China the appeal of ChuanPu, the Chinese rendering of Trump’s name, is readily apparent.
-From the start, Trump’s campaign relied on a core constituency of beleaguered blue-collar voters —“the people,” Mao would have surely termed them—whose economic distress he masterfully channelled toward the creation of loathsome villains, the enemy.
+From the start, Trump’s campaign relied on a core constituency of beleaguered blue-collar voters—“the people,” Mao would have surely termed them—whose economic distress he masterfully channelled toward the creation of loathsome villains, the enemy.
 The ease with which Trump erected and proselytized this divide speaks to what the Chairman would have labelled a ripeness for “class struggle.”'